DGAP-Public Voting Rights: Bilfinger SE (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: BlackRock, Inc. Wilmington United States of America (USA)
+Name: City and country of registered office: BlackRock European Hedge Fund George Town Cayman Islands Limited

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.